0xPolygonMiden/crypto/README.md

 The module also contains additional supporting components such as `NodeIndex`, `MerklePath`,  and `MerkleError`  to assist with tree indexation, opening proofs, and reporting inconsistent arguments/state.

 ## Signatures
-[DAS module](./src/dsa) provides a set of digital signature schemes supported by default in Miden VM.
+[DAS module](./src/dsa) provides a set of digital signature schemes supported by default in the Miden VM.
 Currently, these schemes are:

 * `RPO Falcon512`: a variant of the [Falcon](https://falcon-sign.info/) signature scheme.
 This variant differs from the standard in that instead of using SHAKE256 hash function in the *hash-to-point* algorithm we use RPO256.
 This makes the signature more efficient to verify in Miden VM.